Johannine Comma: Grammatical analysis

-Earlier, Desiderius Erasmus noticed the unusual grammar when his text has only the earthly witnesses, and Thomas Naogeorgus (1511-1578) also wondered about the grammar.

-In addition, Matthaei reported on a scholium from about 1000 AD Porson's Letters to Travis gives the scholium text as “Three in the masculine gender, in token of the Trinity: the spirit, of the Godhead; the water, of the enlightening knowledge to mankind, by the spirit; the blood, of the incarnation.”
+The grammatical issue was first noticed by Gregory Naziansus in his disputes with Macedonian Christians, however he did not cite the Johannine Comma itself.
+In the medieval era, Desiderius Erasmus also noticed the seemingly unusual grammar when his text has only the earthly witnesses, in addition, Thomas Naogeorgus (1511–1578) also wondered about the grammar.
+Matthaei reported on a scholium from about 1000 AD.
+Porson's Letters to Travis gives the scholium text as "Three in the masculine gender, in token of the Trinity: the spirit, of the Godhead; the water, of the enlightening knowledge to mankind, by the spirit; the blood, of the incarnation."

-In the 300s, Gregory Nazianzen in Oration 37 disputed with some Macedonian Christians.
-The context indicates that they pointed out the grammatical issue.

 Eugenius Bulgaris saw the "heavenly witnesses" as grammatically necessary to explain the masculine grammar, else the earthly witnesses alone would be a solecism.
-Frederick Nolan, in his 1815 book, An Inquiry into the Integrity of the Greek Vulgate, brought the argument of Eugenius to the English debate.John Oxlee, in debate with Nolan, took the position that the "earthly witnesses" grammar was sound.
+Frederick Nolan, in his 1815 book, An Inquiry into the Integrity of the Greek Vulgate, brought the argument of Eugenius to the English debate.
+John Oxlee, in debate with Nolan, took the position that the "earthly witnesses" grammar was sound.
 Robert Dabney took a position similar to Eugenius Bulgaris and Frederick Nolan, as did Edward Hills.
-Daniel Wallace offers a possible explanation for the short text grammar.

-In 1 John 5:7-8 in the Received Text, the following words appear (the words in bold print are the words of the Johannine Comma).

-(Received Text) 1 John 5:7 … οἱ μαρτυροῦντες ἐν τῷ οὐρανῷ ὁ πατὴρ ὁ λόγος καὶ τὸ ἅγιον πνεῦμα … 8 … οἱ μαρτυροῦντες ἐν τῇ γῇ τὸ πνεῦμα καὶ τὸ ὕδωρ καὶ τὸ αἷμα …

-In 1 John 5:7-8 in the Critical Text and Majority Text, the following words appear.

-(Critical and Majority Text) 1 John 5:7 … οἱ μαρτυροῦντες 8 τὸ πνεῦμα καὶ τὸ ὕδωρ καὶ τὸ αἷμα …
+However, according Daniel Wallace the grammar can be explained without a need for the Johannine comma, stating each article-participle phrase (οἱ μαρτυροῦντες) in 1 John 5:7-8 functions as a substantive and agrees with the natural gender (masculine) of the idea being expressed (persons).
+Thus, according to Wallace, the three earthly witnesses were being personalized by John, allowing for the usage of the masculine gender despite the nouns being neuter.